 LAFCo has responsibility in the following areas affecting local government in the county:

-To review and approve or disapprove proposals for changes in the boundaries and organization of the 20 cities, 24 independent special districts and approximately 44 county-governed special districts plus incorporations of cities and formations of special districts
+- To review, approve, or disapprove proposals for changes in the boundaries and organization of the 20 cities, 22 independent special districts, and 33 active County-governed special districts, plus incorporations of cities and formations of special districts;

-To establish and periodically update spheres of influence--future boundary, organization and service plans--for the county's cities and special districts
+- To conduct municipal service reviews and establish and periodically update spheres of influence ─ future boundary, organization, and service plans ─ for the County, cities, and special districts; and

 For more information on what LAFCos are and how they work, please read 50 Years of LAFCO - A Guide to LAFCOs.